Employment Discrimination Lawyers Protect Transgender Rights

-Employment attorneys at Leeds Brown Law, P.C. have the experience and dedication you want when filing a transgender discrimination claim and seeking to recover damages.
+Our employment attorneys have the experience and dedication you want when filing a transgender discrimination claim and seeking to recover damages.
 Our lawyers approach cases collaboratively, ensuring our clients receive personal attention at all stages of the legal process.
 We can investigate your claim, file complete and persuasive documentation, and work to negotiate a fair settlement.
 We can also represent your interests in a court of law if that’s what it takes to secure the outcome you deserve.

 Our legal staff is passionate about protecting the workplace rights of employees in New York.
-Contact Leeds Brown to discuss your gender discrimination matter.
+Contact us to discuss your gender discrimination matter.

 Transgender Discrimination is Sex Discrimination